pyrocko/pyrocko/doc/snuffling_howto.rst

 The :py:class:`pyrocko.snuffling.Snuffling` base class documentation can also be accessed with the command ``pydoc pyrocko.snuffling.Snuffling`` from the shell.
-Example snufflings can be found in `pyrocko/snufflings/ <http://github.com/emolch/pyrocko/tree/master/pyrocko/snufflings>`_ in the pyrocko source code.
+Example snufflings can be found in `src/snufflings/ <https://github.com/pyrocko/pyrocko/tree/master/src/snufflings>`_ in the pyrocko source code.
+More examples may be found in the `contrib-snufflings <https://github.com/emolch/contrib-snufflings>`_ repository on GitHub.

 More examples
 -------------